Age of Empires II: The Conquerors: Reception

+Sales

 In the United States, The Conquerors had sold 221,000 units and earned $6 million by October 2000, according to PC Data.
 It had sold 800,000 copies and earned $20.1 million in the region by August 2006, and was the country's 12th best-selling computer game between January 2000 and August 2006.
 Combined sales of all Age of Empires games released between January 2000 and August 2006, including The Conquerors, had reached 4.1 million units in the United States by the latter date.
 The Conquerors received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

+Reviews

+The Conquerors received "generally favorable" reviews, according to review aggregator Metacritic.
+However, not all critics agreed the expansion was a significant addition to the game, with Computer Gaming World expressing it was "not the massive improvement over its predecessor" as was the case with Age of Empires: The Rise of Rome.

+Accolades

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored The Conquerors with the "PC Strategy" award; it also received nominations for "PC Game of the Year" and "Game of the Year".
+Computer Gaming World expressed surprise at the nomination, questioning whether an expansion should be eligible.

+Retrospective

+Several critics retrospectively stated that The Conquerors was an exemplary model of an expansion pack.
+Cindy Yans of Computer Games Magazine stated the expansion was one of her favorite, stating it brought "vast improvements in gameplay and balance", making the original game better.
 PC Gamer US named The Conquerors the best expansion pack of 2000.